vancetang/jms-test/README_en.md

 - [ ] Test sending and receiving messages in other formats (XML, etc.)
 - [ ] Test the batch processing capability of large numbers of messages
 - [ ] Test message persistence and non-persistence modes
-- [ ] Verify the message expiration mechanism in different scenarios
+- [ ] Verify the behavior of the message expiration mechanism in different scenarios

 ### Performance Testing